Configure and use Kafka Tiered Storage

 When creating a topic whose segments are to be moved to storage, you should enable the Tiered Storage option for this topic using the remote.storage.enable parameter.

-If the local.retention.ms parameter is not specified for the topic, the local data storage time will correspond to the time specified for broker.
+If the local.retention.ms parameter is not specified for the topic, the local data storage time will correspond to the time specified for the broker.

 Below is an example of creating a topic indicating the parameters, as well as indicating total storage time and segment size:

-$ /usr/lib/kafka/bin/kafka-topics.sh --create --topic tieredTopic --bootstrap-server ads-test-1.ru-central1.internal:9092 \
+$ /usr/lib/kafka/bin/kafka-topics.sh --create --topic tieredTopic --bootstrap-server sov-ads-2.ru-central1.internal:9092 --config remote.storage.enable=true --config local.retention.ms=1000 --config retention.ms=300000 --config segment.bytes=1048576

-The figure below shows a directory with topic segments at the remote level in the MINIO storage bucket.
+The figure below shows a directory with topic segments at the remote level in the MinIO storage bucket.

 Directory with topic messages at the remote level